United States loses video game jobs to Quebec

 Put another way, for every dollar a video game company spends on paying its development staff, it receives 37.5 cents from the Quebec government.

-The incentives, which include extra credits for companies that make French versions of their games, have enticed heavyweights such as Electronic Arts and Activision Blizzard to open major operations in Quebec.
+The incentives, which include extra credits for companies that make French versions of their games, have enticed heavyweights such as Electronic Arts ERTS.O and Activision Blizzard (ATVI.O) to open major operations in Quebec.

 "There's a buzz right now, just like how Hollywood was the place to make movies in the 1920s," said Charles Jolicoeur, a coordinator at Invest Quebec.